 The tips above are meant to help you pick the vegan multivitamin best suited to your needs.
 However, keep in mind that most of your nutrients should come from a well-planned, nutrient-dense diet, rather than in pill form.

-Now that you know my thoughts on multivitamins, I’m curious to know yours.
 Do you take one, and if so, is it based on whole foods?
 Do you take any supplements in addition to it?
 I love to read your comments so let’s get chatting below!

 Why not try natural veggies instead of supplement?
 They are more organic than consuming them in a capsule.